 - If you contact with the lead within receiving it, you might be seven times more likely to qualify the lead than if you were to wait another hour.

-- And, this Docurated post warns against waiting a full 24 hours or else you might be 60 times less likely to qualify the lead.
+- Don’t wait a full 24 hours or else you might be 60 times less likely to qualify the lead.

 Think about the resources that go into creating leads from marketing and other areas.
 Capturing interest in your product or service is crucial to achieving more sales.
-These leads then go on to build your sales pipeline, which without that, you can't close deals, and really, you can't exist as a sales organization.
+These leads then build your sales pipeline, which you need to function or grow as a sales organization.

 3. Opportunity Win Rate

-Win rate is the measure of how many of those created opportunities were actually sold to.
-If win rate is found to be low or in decline, it begs the next question of “why?”
+Win rate is the measurement of how many opportunities convert into closed-won deals.
+If the win rate is low or in decline, it begs the next question of “why?”
 Was it lost to a competitor?
 Did the prospect opt for an internal solution?
 Or did they decide not to pursue any solution at all?

 It’s not enough to know a deal was lost.
 You want to be able to track where it fell out of the funnel.
-If it fell out of the funnel early, then it could be a symptom of poor rapport building or lack of effectiveness with demo presentations—or it could mean you need to improve qualification altogether in order to ensure the right opportunities are entering the pipeline.
+If it fell out of the funnel early, then it could be a symptom of poor rapport building or lack of effectiveness with demo presentations.
+Or, it could mean you need to improve lead qualifications to ensure the right opportunities are entering the pipeline.

 While training and coaching can help boost any lacking skill, always remember that training might not be enough in some cases.
 According to Salesforce, it might be time to move poor-closing reps into different roles so they can excel at opening doors for others who are better equipped in closing deals.